How does it feel to be bringing the GEOINT Symposium once again to San Antonio?

 What started as a small sensor tutorial has blossomed into an event that is quite valuable in its own right.
 Based on attendee feedback, we are always looking for opportunities to improve our delivery of great content packed into a crisp program.
 I think the GEOINT Foreword highlights this year will be the exposure to university research programs, rapid-fire presentations, and a live-virtual-constructive UAS demo that will be unlike anything we’ve had at the event before.

-The two panels on the main stage at GEOINT 2017 are on the National System for Geospatial Intelligence (NSG) and the Allied System for Geospatial Intelligence (ASG).
+The two panels on the main stage at GEOINT 2017 are on the National System for Geospatial Intelligence (NSG) and the future of GEOINT featuring panelists from across the Allied System for Geospatial Intelligence (ASG).
 Why is this significant?

 The not-so-subtle change in approach by our partners at the National Geospatial-Intelligence Agency (NGA) is worth noting.
 The message this year, which I suspect will be clearly delivered by NGA Director Robert Cardillo in his keynote address, is that NGA recognizes it is just one part of a much larger whole when it comes to the application of GEOINT for national security.
 This perspective will be reinforced by NGA’s approach to both their presence on the main stage and in the exhibit hall.